 My Favorite Black-Eyed Peas Recipes for Good Luck in the New Year! on KalynsKitchen.com

-Definitely this Hopping John Soup is the most popular black-eyed pea recipe on Kalyn’s Kitchen.
-This is Black-Eyed Peas, Ham, and Collard Greens Soup for those who aren’t familiar with it.
+This Hopping John Soup is the most popular black-eyed pea recipe on Kalyn’s Kitchen.
+This could also be called Black-Eyed Peas, Ham, and Collard Greens Soup for those who aren’t familiar with it.
 So Yummy!

 My Favorite Black-Eyed Peas Recipes for Good Luck in the New Year! on KalynsKitchen.com